 - A. Hearing.
 An application subject to a Type III process will be considered at one or more public hearings before the City's Planning Commission.
-Pursuant to CBDC 17.130.050.G, within 120 calendar days after the date an application subject to a Type III process is accepted as technically complete, the review authority shall issue a decision that approves, approves with conditions, or denies the application; provided, an applicant may agree in writing to extend that time and may provide additional information within that time at the request of the City. - B. Notice of Hearing.
+Pursuant to CBDC 17.130.050.G, within 120 calendar days after the date an application subject to a Type III process is accepted as technically complete, the review authority shall issue a decision that approves, approves with conditions, or denies the application; including time for any possible appeal up to an appeal by the Land Use Board of Appeals (LUBA); provided, an applicant may agree in writing to extend that time and may provide additional information within that time at the request of the City. - B. Notice of Hearing.
 At least 20 calendar days before the date of the hearing, the City shall mail public notice of the hearing as provided in CBDC 17.130.120.
 At least 10 days before the date of the hearing, the City shall cause notice of the hearing to be published and posted as provided in CBDC 17.130.120. - C. Staff Report.
 At least seven (7) calendar days before the date of the hearing, the Director shall issue a written staff report regarding the application(s).
 The staff report shall set out the relevant facts and applicable standards for the application and a summary of how the application complies with those standards based on the facts and evidence, including any conditions of approval.
 The City shall mail a copy of the staff report to the Planning Commission, the applicant, and the applicant's representative(s) and other parties who request it.
 Copies of the staff report also shall be available at City Hall seven (7) days prior to the hearing and at the public hearing.